-Conferences, courses and professional accounting certifications are all great ways to show your employer your ever-increasing value.
-However, costs for these professional training opportunities — in terms of both time and money — can get high.
+Conferences, courses and certifications are all great ways to show your employer your ever-increasing value.
+However, costs for these training opportunities — in terms of both time and money — can get high.
 Although employers know that paying for professional development is a great way to retain employees, they won’t automatically rubber-stamp any paid training you ask for.

-That's why you should come up with a plan to get the training you need.
+That's why you should come up with a plan to get the professional training you need.
 Here are four ways to make it happen:

 1. Write and submit a proposal to your employer